 How to Write a Good Essay

-We do your essays, and according to our knowledge and experience, there are seven consequent steps to write a good essay:
+We do your essays, To our knowledge and experience, there are seven consequent steps to write a good essay:

 1. Choose Your Topic